-- 1. Open the clamp, then connect the sample tubing from the gas collection bag to the inlet line at or near the sample-draw detector's INLET fitting. - 2.
-Allow the sample-draw detector to respond to the calibrating sample for 1 minute. - 3.
-Check the mV output on the AMP 1 test points for CO and verify that the reading matches the response reading (±2 mV) you determined earlier. - 4.
+- 1. Open the clamp, then connect the sample tubing from the gas collection bag to the inlet line at or near the sample draw detector's INLET fitting. - 2.
+Allow the sample draw detector to respond to the calibrating sample for 1 minute. - 3.
+Check the mV output on the AMP 1 test points for CO and verify that the reading matches the response reading $(\pm 2 \text{ mV})$ you determined earlier. - 4.
 If necessary, use the AMP 1 span pot to adjust the reading to match the correct response reading. - 5.
-Check the mV output on the AMP 2 test points for H_2S and verify that the reading matches the response reading (± 2 mV) you determined earlier. - 6.
-If necessary, use the AMP 2 span pot to adjust the reading to match the correct response reading.

-- 7. Remove the voltmeter leads from the test points. - 8.
+Remove the voltmeter leads from the test points. - 6.
 Follow the directions in the controller's operator's manual for setting the response reading for the LEL and oxygen channels.
-Note that if you use a 4-gas mix, the response reading for oxygen will be set using something other than 0% oxygen, typically 12.0% oxygen. - 9.
-Allow the sample-draw pump to draw out any residual gas in the gas collection bag. - 10.
-Disconnect the sample tubing from the sample-draw detector's inlet line, then close the clamp. - 11.
-Reconnect the incoming sample line. - 12.
-Wait 1 to 2 minutes to allow the calibration gas reading to be drawn out and the readings to stabilize. - 13.
+Note that if you use a 3-gas mix, the response reading for oxygen will be set using something other than 0% oxygen, typically 12.0% oxygen. - 7.
+Allow the sample draw pump to draw out any residual gas in the gas collection bag. - 8.
+Disconnect the sample tubing from the sample draw detector's inlet line. - 9.
+Reconnect the incoming sample line. - 10.
+Wait 1 to 2 minutes to allow the calibration gas to be drawn out and the readings to stabilize. - 11.
 Store the components of the calibration kit in a safe and convenient place.